maxpat78/ImagePyX/README.md

-[*] Developed and tested with Python 2.7.3, 32-bit.
+[1] Developed and tested with Python 2.7.3, 32-bit
+[2] Administrator rights are required to restore (create) symbolic links